Two US military convoys come under attack in Iraq

-Sabereen News reported early Sunday that an American logistics convoy had been attacked in Samawah.
-According to the Iraqi media, the attack was carried out using roadside bombs.
+Al Forat News reported early Thursday that an American logistics convoy had been attacked in Samawah.

 The second US logistics convoy was targeted on the Samawah-al-Diwaniyah International Road, Sabreenews reported.